Bloc/meteor-chat-checkpoints/02-up-and-running.md

 #### The Standard App Directory Structure

-Meteor has some strong conventions about how to structure your app.
+Meteor has strong opinions about how to structure your app.
 Let's create the five standard Meteor app directories.

 ```bash(Terminal)
 $ mkdir -p lib/ server/ client/ collections/ public/
 ```

 What files you choose to put in these directories affects where they're processed (server or client side) and when they're loaded by the app.
-If you're into guessing, you might has pre-supposed that code in `client` is meant for the client only, and `server` is meant for the server only.
+If you're into guessing, you might have pre-supposed that code in `client` is meant for the client only, and `server` is meant for the server only.
 And you'd be right.

 Code in `lib` is loaded before any other code in the app.
 Static assets go in the `public` directory.
 We'll go deeper into what `collections` are later.

 ### Creating Our First Views

-We're going to create our first views in the `client` directory.
+Let's create our first views in the `client` directory.
 We'll create a `views` subdirectory, and add two files: `main.html` and `main.js`.

 ```bash(Terminal)
 $ mkdir client/views
 $ touch client/views/main.html
 $ touch client/views/main.js
 ```

-> Note that Meteor loads any files with `main.*` last.
+> Note that Meteor loads any files with `main.*`, last.

-Meteor follows a convention of placing JavaScript and HTML files related to a particular view component (i.e. a part of the app distinguised by its use or feature) in the same place.
+Meteor follows a convention of placing JavaScript and HTML files related to a particular view component (i.e. a part of the app distinguished by its use or feature) in the same place.

 Use your favorite text editor to open up `main.html`, and let's add our first markup: